ing-bank/lion/docs/components/inputs/input-datepicker/overview.md

 A web component based on the date text input field.
 Its purpose is to provide a way for users to fill in a date with a datepicker.
 For an input field with a big range, such as `birthday-input`, a datepicker is not the best choice due to the high variance between possible inputs.
-We encourage using the standard [lion-input-date](../input-date/overview.md) for this.
+We encourage using our standard [input-date](../input-date/overview.md) for this.

 ```js script
 import { html } from '@lion/core';